 Nudey Beach isn’t only one of the most beautiful beaches in Australia on land, it’s also got some pretty great snorkelling opportunities.
 Swim out from the beach or from the rocks at the point and keep a lookout for the cruising turtle and the occasional blacktip reef shark!

-Below I’ve outlined the best three walks on Fitzroy Island that I believe are worth your time.
+Below I’ve outlined the three spectacular walking trails on Fitzroy Island that I believe are worth your time.
+These include: